jamietannn/SC1015/README.md

 - This project's objective is to develop a movie recommendation system tailored to individual users, providing personalised movie suggestions based on their past movie preferences to keep them engaged with the platform.

 ## Data used:
+We used the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv) from Kaggle, which consists metadata of about 5000 movies.
+We merged the movies and credits into one dataset, cleaned and processed it for Exploratory Data Analysis and Machine Learning.

 ## Jupyter Notebooks: